Practical advice to protect your format

 For game shows, chat shows and reality shows in particular, it is often the visual props and set that provide the attraction.
-For example, the set of the “Who Wants to Be a Millionaire” is reproduced the world over and assists in creating the tension of the amphitheatre, as does the unmistakable “Countdown” clock.
-These should be reduced to a detailed illustration (if possible 3D) and include as many original elements to the design as possible to try to protect the look of the show as an artistic work under copyright.
+For example, the set of “Who Wants to Be a Millionaire?” is reproduced the world over and assists in creating the tension of the amphitheatre, as does the unmistakable “Countdown” clock.
+These should be reduced to a detailed illustration (if possible 3D) and include as many original elements of the design as possible to try to protect the look of the show as an artistic work under copyright.

 - Create a paper or e-trail

 The creation of a format can be a long and complicated process.
 Often teams of individuals develop the format to fit, for example, network or budgetary requirements.
 Detailed and exact specifications of the elements of the format during the entire development process should be recorded for the best possible protection.